upidapi/declarr/README.md

 prowlarr, jellyseerr)

 > [!CAUTION]
-> Lidarr support is experimental and really new, expect buggs, and missing
+> Lidarr support is experimental, really new and not really tested.
+Expect
-> features.
+> buggs, and some missing features.

 The goal of this repository is to provide a relatively simple syncing engine that does as much as possible with as little code as possible.
 It is designed to